 Why are Goals Important?

-If your girls are young, or this is their first Cookie Sale, spend some time exploring what goals are and why they are important.
+If your girls are young, or this is their first Cookie Program, spend some time exploring what goals are and why they are important.
 Define goals as a tangible achievement, whether it’s making the softball team, getting good grades in a tough class, or selling 1,000 boxes of cookies.

 Activity Idea: Have the girls in your troop think of some goals they accomplished in the past year, big or small.
 Did she study hard and pass a big test, or grow a garden?
 Have her list the steps she took, from identifying the goal to achieving the goal.